 UNESCO and WAN-IFRA stand among several organizations around the world that document press freedom abuses and honor press freedom heroes.
 Many are members of the Canada-based consortium, IFEX, The International Freedom of Expression Exchange.

-Throughout history, students have been a key force in demanding the release of unjustly imprisoned human rights figures and, in 1996, played a part in getting Cameroun editor Pius Njawe out of jail.
-See the Press Uncuffed entry below for the description of another student campaign.
+Throughout history, students have been a key force in demanding the release of unjustly imprisoned human rights figures and, in 1996, way before one could launch a social media campaign, played a part in getting Cameroun editor Pius Njawe out of jail.
+In the next section, there's more about student involvement in press freedom campaigns and courageous reporting.

 SOME IDEAS FOR AT SCHOOL

-In the United States in 2020, teenagers Darnella Frazier and Eddy Binford-Ross (pictured at right) each played a journalistic role in the case of the suffocation murder by a police officer of George Floyd and in the demonstrations that followed.
+Teenagers Darnella Frazier and Eddy Binford-Ross (pictured at right) each played a journalistic role in the 2020 USA case of the suffocation murder by a police officer of George Floyd and in the demonstrations that followed.
 Janis Schachter, a former journalist and news literacy teacher at North Port High School (USA), kindly provided Global Youth & News Media with a special set of activities based on those two cases to explore the risks journalists take to get information and to reflect on the importance of that information.
 More options are below in the form of off-the shelf activity plans.

 Face-to-face encounters with exiled journalists can be very powerful for this topic, even in primary school.
 In Austria, the media education program of the VOZ national publishers association had a room full of primary school winners of its fun summer puzzle game listen to a panel of exiled journalists explain the press freedom situation in their own countries.
 A similar project in France sends exiled journalists into countryside classrooms of teenagers.
 "It is a very boisterous group of students normally," said a teacher whose class had listened to a reporter from Burundi.
 "I've never seen them so intensively attentive."